kroimon/Drupal-Galleria/README.txt

 You can have your Galleria open inside a lightbox.
 Start by downloading and installing the Lightbox2 module from http://drupal.org/project/lightbox2.
 Then use the following Galleria theme function:

-theme('galleria_lightbox_link', $nid, $width, $height, $text);
+<?php print theme('galleria_lightbox_link', $nid, $width, $height, $text); ?>

 This will give you an anchor link to the Galleria with node id "$nid".
 Clicking the link opens a lightbox containing the Galleria.

-This is done by requesting an iFrame from the module.
+Example: assume you have a Galleria with a node id of 12.
+You would go to whereever you want your link to this Lightbox-Galleria to be, and insert the following code:

+<?php print theme('galleria_lightbox_link', 12, 800, 600, 'Click here for the Gallery'); ?>

+This will give you an 800x600 lightbox with the contents of node 12's Galleria in it!

 Captions
 ---------------------